Chella Pillai

 Chella Pillai is a 1955 Indian Tamil-language comedy drama film directed by M. V. Raman and produced by A. V. Meiyappan of AVM Productions.
-The film script was written by Javar Seetharaman.
+The screenplay was written by Javar Seetharaman.
 Music was composed by R. Sudarsanam.
 It stars K. R. Ramasamy and Savitri, with T. S. Balaiah, B. R. Panthulu, P. Kannamba, Pandari Bai, K. A. Thangavelu, Javar Seetharaman and Kaka Radhakrishnan in supporting roles.
 The film was remade in Telugu as Vadina (1955).

 Soundtrack

 Music was by R. Sudarsanam and lyrics were written by Udumalai Narayana Kavi, K. P. Kamakshi, Ku.
 Ma.
 Balasubramaniam, and V. Seetharaman.